DumbiFadhil/cschat/README.md

-# FriendZone - A full-stack realtime messaging chat application
+# CSChat - A full-stack realtime messaging chat application

 A project to learn modern full-stack development made by Josh.